stjude-rust-labs/sprocket/crates/README.md

 - `format` - Parses, validates, and then formats a single WDL document, printing the result to STDOUT.
 - `doc` - Builds documentation for a WDL workspace.
+- `run` - Parses, validates, and then runs a workflow or task from a single WDL document using a local (i.e. not in a container) executor.

 Each of the subcommands supports passing `-` as the file path to denote reading from STDIN instead of a file on disk.